1 lined cookie sheet *Use parchment paper only

 Line a cookie sheet with parchment paper.
 Use only parchment paper and not a silicone mat.

 Set up a double boiler to melt the chocolate.
 Grab a small saucepan and fill it with about 2 inches of water.
 Place a glass bowl on top of the saucepan.
 Make sure the bowl is big enough that the saucepan holds it up.
-Place dairy-free. milk or semisweet chocolate chips into the glass bowl.
+Place chocolate chips and coconut oil into the glass bowl.
 Turn the stove on high heat.
 Once the water boils, turn the heat off.
 Stir the chocolate frequently once it begins to melt.

 Dip a spoon into the melted chocolate and drizzle a little onto the parchment paper.
 Using the back of the spoon, spread it out into a 1.5-inch circle.
 You'll want to make 4 rows of 3 to make 12 total.